bootdotdev/blog/content/backend/backend-job-description.md

 * "It's pure logic and architecture that does or does not work." – Reddit user [Stanjan](https://www.reddit.com/r/webdev/comments/tc7kl0/comment/i0cmzdr/?utm_source=share&utm_medium=web2x&context=3)
 * "Bro dont get me started." – Reddit user [ApexWinrar111](https://www.reddit.com/r/webdev/comments/tc7kl0/comment/i0dnsc5/?utm_source=share&utm_medium=web2x&context=3)

-This article covers the nuts and bolts you’d expect to encounter in a typical back-end developer job description, but as you go through it, keep in mind that there’s a huge amount of variation depending on where you get the job, what kind of tech stack they usee, and what they need you for.
+This article covers the nuts and bolts you’d expect to encounter in a typical back-end developer job description, but as you go through it, keep in mind that there’s a huge amount of variation depending on where you get the job, what kind of tech stack they use, and what they need you for.

 That said, it’s still useful to know what the main beats are.